lwjohnst86/nefa-code/doc/manuscript.md

 [@Martins2012a;@Ebbert2013a;@Capurso2012a].
 However, in this longitudinal analysis, we saw no association of any individual or total NEFA with hepatic (1/HOMA-IR) or whole-body insulin sensitivity (ISI).
-There are some possible explanations for these findings.
-Previous studies done *in vivo* were mostly short term infusion protocols [@Xiao2009a;@Xiao2006;@Szendroedi2012a;@Kehlenbrink2012a] or pharmocologic [@Daniele2014a;@Liang2013a] trials and the observational research was generally cross-sectional or correlational [@Miller2012a;@Johns2014a;@Bush2012a;@Ilyasova2010a].
-The short time periods of these studies and the experimentally-induced elevations in NEFA concentrations make it difficult to assess the causal role in non-experimental environments over long time frames.
+There are several possible explanations for these findings.
+Previous studies done *in vivo* were mostly short term infusion protocols [@Xiao2009a;@Xiao2006;@Szendroedi2012a;@Kehlenbrink2012a] or pharmocologic [@Daniele2014a;@Liang2013a] trials and previous observational research was generally cross-sectional or correlational [@Miller2012a;@Johns2014a;@Bush2012a;@Ilyasova2010a].
+The short time periods of these studies and the experimentally-induced elevations in NEFA concentrations make it difficult to assess the causal role in free-living environments over long time frames.
 Moreover, some studies have found null or weak associations of NEFA and IR [@Gray2013a;@Magkos2012a;@Kehlenbrink2012a;@Johns2014a], suggesting that either NEFA has only a minor role in IR or that NEFA is the effect, but not cause, of